Fios-Quest/YouTube-Scripts/src/iriss/014-iterators.md

 Finally, you may want to take ownership of the underlying data, and that's where our third option comes in.

-`.into_iter()` takes ownership of the collection (meaning that collection will no longer be available) and the data inside.
+`.into_iter()` takes ownership of the collection and the data inside (meaning that the collection will no longer be available).

-One place this is particularly useful is when converting between types, either on the item level or for the entire collection.
+One place this is particularly useful is when converting between types, either converting the items themselves or for the entire collection.

 There is a trait called `FromIterator<A>` that is implemented for types that can consume an iterator and populate themselves.

 This is almost always used with the `.collect()` iterator method, though you need to be explicit about what you're collecting into.

 You can do this either by typing the variable you're collecting into, or by using the turbofish operator that allows you to be explicit about the concrete types to fill in generics.

 🦀 In this example, we'll go back to our Strings as they aren't `Copy`.